Bulls deliver one of the worst 3-point shooting games in NBA history

 Against a 9-49 Pistons team with the worst defensive rating in the NBA, the Bulls shot a ghastly 2-for-29 (6.9%) from three-point range.
 They missed their first 11 attempts and, at one point, stood at 1-for-22.

 It's the worst three-point shooting percentage in a game by any team all season.
-More notably, it's the second-worst three-point shooting percentage in a game in NBA history with a minimum of 25 attempts, according to ESPN.
+More notably, it's the second-worst three-point shooting percentage in a game in NBA history with a minimum of 25 attempts.
+Only the Boston Celtics' 1-for-25 performance against the Houston Rockets on November 1, 2014 is worse.

 Stay in the game with the latest updates on your beloved Chicago sports teams!
 Sign up here for our All Access Daily newsletter.